 - bible study about masks

 - wearing masks lessons for youth

-- Use of mask in bible
+- whats behind the mask in the bible

 Job 4:8; Matthew 7:12; Proverbs 22:8; Mark 4:24

 Have any of you ever planted a garden before?
 What did you plant?
 (Wait for responses.)